AxonFramework/extension-spring-aot/README.md

 ![Build Status](https://github.com/AxonFramework/extension-spring-native/workflows/Spring%20Native%20Extension/badge.svg?branch=main)
 [![SonarCloud Status](https://sonarcloud.io/api/project_badges/measure?project=AxonFramework_extension-spring-native&metric=alert_status)](https://sonarcloud.io/dashboard?id=AxonFramework_extension-spring-native)

-> **This project is Experimental!**
->
-> Note that this extension is an experimental project with Axon Framework.
-> As such we hold the freedom to change and break compatibility of the extension.

 Axon Framework is a framework for building evolutionary, event-driven microservice systems, based on the principles of Domain Driven Design, Command-Query Responsibility Segregation (CQRS) and Event Sourcing.